Supersymmetry Breaking at Finite Temperature in a Susy Harmonic Oscillator with Interaction: Introduction

-Supersymmetry at finite temperature has been studied by \cite{Girardello}, \cite{Van Hove}, \cite{Das}, \cite{Teshima}, \cite{Umezawa} and \cite{Umezawa H}.
+Supersymmetry at finite temperature has been studied in refs \cite{Girardello}, \cite{Van Hove}, \cite{Das}, \cite{Teshima}, \cite{Umezawa} and \cite{Umezawa H}.
 Nevertheless, the issue of whether supersymmetry is broken at finite temperature has raised some controversy.
 In \cite{Girardello} it is argued that supersymmetry (SUSY) is broken at positive temperature even when unbroken at $T=0$.
-In response to this, \cite{Van Hove}, suggested that when a change of an operator under SUSY transformation at finite temperature is considered, one should take into account the Klein operator.
-When this operator is incorporated, \cite{Van Hove} shows that the thermal average of this change of an operator is zero for all T, thereby maintaining supersymmetry at finite temperature.
-On the other hand, has considered this issue within the context of Thermo Field Dynamics (TFD) \cite{Umezawa,Takahashi} and concluded that SUSY is broken at finite temperature, by evaluating the statistical average of the SUSY Hamiltonian at $T=0$ as its vacuum expectation value in the 'thermal vacuum $|0(\beta )>$ (where $\beta =1/kT$, $k$ being the Boltzmann constant) and showing that it is non-zero at finite temperature.
+Regarding this it has been suggested \cite{Van Hove}, that when a change of an operator under SUSY transformation at finite temperature is considered, one should take into account the Klein operator.
+When this operator is incorporated, the author of ref.\cite{Van Hove} shows that the thermal average of the operator variation is zero for all $T$, thereby maintaining supersymmetry at finite temperature.
+On the other hand, considering this issue within the context of Thermo Field Dynamics (TFD) \cite{Umezawa,Takahashi} the SUSY is broken at finite temperature.
+The vacuum expectation value of the SUSY Hamiltonian at $T = 0$, in the thermal vacuum $|\theta(\beta)\rangle$ (where $\beta = 1/kT$, $k$ being the Boltzmann constant) is non-zero at finite temperature.
+By evaluating the statistical average of the SUSY Hamiltonian at $T=0$ as its vacuum expectation value in the thermal vacuum $|0(\beta )\rangle$ (where $\beta =1/kT$, $k$ being the Boltzmann constant) and showing that it is non-zero at finite temperature.

 In this paper following TFD, in $T=0$ we show that for some conditions the supersymmetric harmonic oscillator is broken getting a bosonic and fermionic harmonic oscillator, with $\omega _{1}$ and $\omega _{2}$ respectively the bosonic and fermionic frequencies, and the oposite way is possible.
 Later we show that in agreement with the former results, the supersymmetry is broken at finite temperatures.